 Interior designers often use a crafty mixture of trickery and illusion to change a room's appearance when remodeling or structural change is not possible.
 They also have a bag of tricks to make a low ceiling appear taller.
-Here's a few of those tricks.
+Here are a few of those tricks.

 01 of 13

 There's a reason wood paneling was popular for so long.
 The vertical lines trick the eye into looking down at the floor or up toward the ceiling.